College Possible college students: learn more about how to renew your FAFSA and how College Possible can help you!

 View common college and financial terms in the College Terms Booklet.

 Interested in joining College Possible?
-Visit the Chicago, Milwaukee, Omaha, Philadelphia, Portland and Minnesota pages for a list of partner schools and information about how to contact College Possible.
+Visit the Chicago, Milwaukee, Omaha, Oregon, Philadelphia, and Minnesota pages for a list of partner schools and information about how to contact College Possible.

 Not in a College Possible site?
 Read more about our CollegePoint program, meet our coaches and learn how to apply.